Vinegar is widely used by the Eco-community as a natural antibacterial disinfectant but can vinegar really kill germs?

 This is why a twenty-second soapy hand wash is always recommended during a virus outbreak.

 Rubbing alcohol (not Vodka) will kill strong viruses and is a good substitute for bleach.
 However, it must be at least 70% alcohol and used undiluted.

-First, you must clean the surface with soap and water, or a baking soda scrub, rinse and then apply the alcohol.
-Rubbing alcohol is generally safe for a lot of different surface types but has been known to discolor some plastics.
+First, you must clean the surface with soap and water or baking soda, scrub, rinse and then apply the alcohol.
+Rubbing alcohol is generally safe for many different surface types but has been known to discolor some plastics.

-For it to be an effective virus killer however, you must use it neat and not dilute it.
-For maximum effect pour it undiluted into a spray bottle and then spray it onto the surface to be cleaned.
+Although you must use it neat and not dilute it for it to be an effective virus killer, for maximum effect, pour it undiluted into a spray bottle and then spray it onto the surface to be cleaned.

 This is because it will kill the germs then naturally decompose into oxygen and water.

 A strange one, yes, but if you have nothing else to hand, then salt will do.
 Salt has been used as a cleanser since medieval times and probably before.